KenethGarcia/ClassiPyGRB/README.md

 ## Features

-In **ClassiPyGRB**, it is possible to retrieve data from Swift/BAT Telescope in a single three-line code:
+In **ClassiPyGRB**, it is possible to retrieve data from the Swift/BAT catalog in a single three-line code:
 ```
 from ClassiPyGRB import SWIFT
 swift = SWIFT(res=64)
 df = swift.obtain_data(name='GRB211211A')
 ```
-Also, plot any light curve:
+Also, you only use a line to plot a light curve:
 ```
 swift.plot_any_grb(name='GRB060614')
 ```